-One of the most frequently asked questions we get is what size rug do I need?
+One of the most frequently asked questions we get in store is what size rug do I need?
 While the final decision does come down to the dimensions of your room and, of course, your personal taste, below are some tips on picking the right rug for you.

 Generally, a smaller rug may make a room look smaller and make the surrounding furniture look disproportionately large.
 So when opting for a smaller rug, keep in mind the dimensions of your room and the visual weight of your furniture - the aim is to complement the overall look of your room and create balance.

 The general effect of a bigger rug is that when you enter a room, the eye is drawn out to the edges of the rug.
 So when you have a bigger rug, it automatically draws the eye out further creating a sense that your room is larger.
 This is in addition to the big rug bringing all elements of your decor together and harmonising your room.

 With that said, if you have a small sized room, you may not want to have a “wall to wall” area or decorative rug.

 While our rugs are handmade and may vary slightly in size, generally there are 4 standard rug sizes:

 Small: 1.5 x 2.4m (or 5 x 8 ft)

 Medium: 2.4 x 3.0m (or 8 x 10 ft)

 Large: 2.7 x 3.6m (or 9 x 12 ft)